 Step 2: If the grading dispute is not resolved in Step 1, the student may appeal to the department chair, director or other appropriate faculty within the department or school that offered the course.
 That member of the faculty may confer with the instructor to handle the problem.
 In most instances, the grievance procedure can be resolved with Steps 1 or 2 and does not go beyond this level.

-Step 3: If the matter is not resolved after completing Steps 1 and 2, the student may then confer a representative in The College of Liberal Arts and Sciences Dean’s office.
+Step 3: If the matter is not resolved after completing Steps 1 and 2, the student may then request a meeting with a representative in The College of Liberal Arts and Sciences Dean’s office.
 In order to request a meeting, the student must complete this form.
 After receipt of the submitted form, the student will be contacted to schedule a meeting.
 Questions about this process can be directed to: TheCollegeDean@asu.edu

 Step 4: No later than 10 business days after meeting with the dean’s representative, the student must provide a written statement stating the evidence, if any, and reasons for questioning that the grade received was not in good faith.
 Supporting materials should be attached as exhibits to the statement.
 The statement should be scanned, signed and submitted with all attachments as a single .pdf file.
 Please review the Guideline for Statements of Academic Grievance.

 Step 5: The dean’s office will provide the student’s statement with any exhibits to the instructor and request that the instructor provide the dean’s office with a formal written response within 10 business days.